goldenhelix/secondary-analysis-util/README.md

 - BED
 - FASTQ
 Additional options define whether to remove uncompressed files, index non-indexed files, search subdirectories, or search for a specific pattern (e.g., only perform selected actions for a specific sample in a directory).

+## Update Quality Control Catalog

+This task updates a given VSWarehouse 3 catalog with quality metrics from secondary and tertiary analysis steps.